39aldo39/klfc/README.md

 With the Haskell toolchain installed, KLFC is built by executing `cabal install` inside the root directory of this project.
 This will create a binary `klfc` in `~/.cabal/bin/`.

+It is also possible to build from source with [nix](https://nixos.org) on any Linux distribution.
+This may be faster than using cabal since it can fetch binaries for many dependencies, skipping compiling them.
+To do that, first [install nix](https://nixos.org/download.html).

+After you have nix installed, you can run `nix-env -i -f .` from your copy of this repository to install KLFC.
+That will build KLFC and link it your nix profile, then you can use it from a regular shell afterwards.

+If you'd like to get a shell with `hoogle`, `cabal`, `niv`, `haskell-language-server` and more for working on the project, run `nix-shell`.
+From this shell, you can then use `cabal build`, `cabal run`, etc, as normal.

 Usage
 -----